Welcome meat lovers! In this lesson, we’ll be teaching you everything you need to know about meat in Korean.

 Pork in Korean

 The word for pork in Korean is 돼지고기 (dwaejigogi).
-Just like beef, pork has been eaten in Korea since ancient times, with various parts of pork being cooked in various methods.
-It’s a widely used meat for when you go out for Korean barbecue, for example.
+Just like beef, pork has been eaten in South Korea since ancient times, with various parts of pork being cooked in various methods.
+It’s a widely used meat for when you go out for Korean bbq, for example.

 Fish in Korean

 The word for fish in Korean is 물고기 (mulgogi), although each type of fish also has its own representative names.
 Fish and shellfish are another big part of Korean cuisine, eaten raw, grilled, broiled, dried, in stews and in soups, and so on.

 Here are the Korean words for different meat in Korea and their English counterpart.
 This list of words may come in handy on your next plan to eat out at a Korean restaurant or if you will buy these from the meat shop.

 To know more vocabulary, we have a list of common English words translated to Korean here.